szufix/mapel/README.md

 `pip install --editable .[extras]`
 to install extra dependencies that make the library more usable.

+> :exclamation: If you want to have a version directly from the repository's `master` branch, then you can simply run:
+ `pip install -e git+https://github.com/szufix/mapel#egg=mapel`

 ## Usual Package

 This variant is recommended for those, who plan to use mapel without modifying